Mary Stoiana

 Mary Stoiana Career

-In her early career, Mary Stoiana made significant strides in collegiate tennis.
-She was selected for the USTA Collegiate Summer Team in the summer of 2023.
-During this time, she won the doubles title at the ITF W15 event in Lakewood, California, partnering with the No. 1 college player Fiona Crawley from North Carolina.
-Stoiana reached the singles final but had to retire against Hanna Chang.
-Additionally, she received a wildcard into the qualifying tournament of the 2023 US Open.
+During the summer of 2023, Stoiana represented the United States on the USTA Collegiate Summer Team and won a doubles title at the ITF W15 event in Lakewood, California, partnering with North Carolina’s Fiona Crawley.
+She reached the singles final at the same event before retiring against Hanna Chang.
+Later that year she received a wildcard into the qualifying rounds of the 2023 US Open.

 Mary Stoiana Family